pyfet/projects/project_skeleton.md

     $ new–item –type file NAME/__init__.py
     $ new–item –type file tests/__init__.py

 That creates an empty Python module directory we can put our code in.
-Then we need to create a setup.py file we can use to install our project later if we want: